COVID-19: managing community living and working from home

 The longer we spend in our homes, the more we will want to branch out with our home activities.
 Be mindful of what you can and cannot do on your property, particularly with physical distancing rules in place, closure of different amenities like gyms and pools, and reducing the spread and transmission of COVID-19.

-Be courteous of your neighbours
+Be courteous of your strata property neighbours whilst working from home

 Being courteous and mindful of our neighbours should always be part and parcel of community living.
 However, with COVID-19 introducing Australians to extenuating circumstances, property owners and occupants should be more considerate than usual.